by Patricia S. Lemer, M. Ed., Chairman of the Board

 What Can We Do?

-A nonverbal learning disability is REALLY a visual processing disorder that starts early in life with developmental motor, sensory and visual delays.
+A Nonverbal Learning Disability is REALLY a visual processing disorder that starts early in life with developmental motor, sensory and visual delays.
 Fortunately, it’s rarely too late to remediate.
-Epidemic Answers is committed to assisting those with NLD in finding skilled therapists to help close the gaps in their development.
+We are committed to assisting those with NLD in finding skilled therapists to help close the gaps in their development.

 The first priority should be a developmental vision exam.
 Most people with a nonverbal learning disability have problems with eye teaming, focusing, tracking and perception.
 Physical and occupational therapists, Brain Gym consultants, psychologists and developmental optometrists can all be part of the team working on sensory, motor, visual-spatial and social skills.

-I look forward to the time when books and conferences on NLD include experts from the above disciplines.
+I look forward to the time when books and conferences on Nonverbal Learning Disability include experts from the above disciplines.
 Individuals with NLD deserve more than palliative intervention.
 They CAN learn how to use their bodies and minds together.
 As Carla Hannaford aptly states in the subtitle of Smart Moves: “Learning is not all in your head!”